JonHylands/roz/kicad/README.md

 Pins
 - GATE_PIN (A14) - Bring GATE_PIN high to keep power going to the MCU, bring GATE_PIN
-    low to turn the MCU on.
+    low to turn the MCU off.
 Pressing the PowerSwitch acts as a bootstrap to turn power on, and it must remain pressed until the MCU brings GATE_PIN high
 - SWITCH_PIN (A13) - Allows the MCU to detect when SW2 has been pressed.
 This is